frogologist/frogologist.github.io/_posts/2010-03-09-black-magic-primer-design.markdown

 My co-supervisor introduced me to Invitrogen's free OligoPerfect design tool and handed me a modest list of parameters and guidelines.
 I happily used the tool to design several primers from Genbank sequences, and most of them yielded satisfactory experimental results.

 Through my reading of peer-reviewed articles and web resources, I learned about self- and cross-dimerisation of primers.
 Poorly designed primers can bind to themselves instead of their genetic targets, thus sabotaging the PCR experiment.
-More sophisticated design or analysis tools can predict such dimers and provide [Gibbs free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) (delta G) value to indicate the strength of each dimer interaction, but different tools give different values.
+More sophisticated design or analysis tools can predict such dimers and provide [Gibbs free energy](https://en.wikipedia.org/wiki/Gibbs_free_energy) (delta G) calculations to indicate the strength of each dimer interaction, but different tools give different values.
 OligoPerfect does not offer such functionality at all.

 I started using the design tool Primer3 and Premier Biosoft's NetPrimer to check the primers for dimers and other flaws.
 Designing "good" primers became difficult because I couldn't reconcile my co-supervisor's preferences with the additional dimer rules.